second-state/linear-timelock-user-interface/README.md

-# Faucet with social media authentication
+# Universal Faucet (for Ethereum compatible blockchain networks)

 # What does it do?